-Consider other wishes, like who should take care of your pets if you pass, or any particular instructions about your funeral.
+Along with identifying an executor, beneficiaries and a legal guardian, you can include other (often non-binding) wishes on your last will and testament, such as who should take care of your pets if you pass, or any particular instructions about your funeral.

-Your assets: That includes bank account balances, real estate, investments, retirement plans, life insurance policies, artwork or anything else you’re leaving behind.
+Your assets: That includes bank account balances, real estate, investments, retirement plans, life insurance policies, artwork and anything else you’re leaving behind.

-Your debts: Your last will and testament can help establish how your estate will settle your debts.
+Your debts: Your last will and testament can help establish how your estate should settle your debts.
 First, your assets will likely pay for any probate costs and funeral expenses.
 Then they’ll flow to your outstanding debts.
-If you leave your beneficiary a house that’s partially mortgaged, will he or she have to sell it in order to keep up with the mortgage payments?
+If you leave your beneficiary a house that’s partially mortgaged, will he or she have to sell it to keep up with mortgage payments?

 Your beneficiaries: These are the people or organizations who will inherit the belongings and assets you leave behind.

-The executor of your estate: The executor will make sure that your wishes are carried out and that your finances are in order.
-This could include everything from making sure the beneficiaries of your will receive the money you’ve left them to filing your final taxes, paying any bills you left behind and closing your financial accounts.
+The executor of your estate: You'll appoint an executor who will make sure your wishes are carried out and your finances are in order.
+This could include making sure your beneficiaries receive the money you’ve left them.
+It can also include filing your final taxes, paying any bills you left behind and closing your financial accounts.

-Your children’s legal guardian: This legal guardian will be responsible for your children’s welfare, including food, shelter, health and schooling, until your kids become legal adults at age 18.
+Your children’s legal guardian: This legal guardian will be responsible for your children’s welfare.
+That includes food, shelter, health and schooling until age 18.

 On your last will and testament form, you can designate anyone (or multiple anyones) as your beneficiary.
-Beneficiaries can include members of your family, friends and even institutions like charities.
+Beneficiaries can include members of your family, friends.
+You can even leave assets to institutions like charities.
 If you want to leave money to a child under age 18, you’ll likely want to name a trustee to administer that money before the child is an adult.

-In addition to naming beneficiaries of your will, you can also leave a bequest, which is a specific item or asset you’d like to leave to a person or entity.
+In addition to naming beneficiaries of your will, you can also leave a bequest.
+That's a specific item or asset you’d like to leave to a person or entity.
 Consider speaking to an attorney and/or tax advisor about any bequests.

-While you’re free to name a family member or friend as the executor of the will, you can name anyone, as long as she's a legally competent adult and a US citizen or green card holder.
-Think about who will do the best job at closing out your accounts and fulfilling your wishes.
+While you’re free to name a family member or friend as the executor of the will, you can name anyone.
+The only requirements are that she's a legally competent adult and a US citizen or green card holder.
+Think about who will do the best job closing your accounts and fulfilling your wishes.

-Some people choose to name a professional--like a lawyer or financial planner--as the executor of the will because they want their executors to have prior experience and they don’t want to burden loved ones with an additional chore while they’re grieving.
+Some people choose to name a professional like a law firm or financial planner as the executor of the will.
+That's especially true if they want their executor to have prior experience.
+Naming a pro can also help avoid burdening loved ones with an additional chore while they’re grieving.

-We obviously can’t tell you how to choose something as deeply personal as who your child’s legal guardian should be, but many people choose close family members.
-Think about naming back-up legal guardians in your last will and testament, just to help make sure your child will be covered if something happens to your first choice.
+We obviously can’t tell you how to choose something as deeply personal as guardianship over your child.
+That said, many people choose close family members.
+Think about naming back-up legal guardians in your last will and testament, to help make sure your child is covered if something happens to your first choice.

-If your wishes have changed since you you initially filled out your last will and testament form, you’ll need to update the document.
-Whenever you undergo a major life event like the birth or adoption of a child, marriage or divorce, buying or selling a home, the death of one of your beneficiaries or executors, or major changes in your financial situation, it’s a good idea to make sure your last will and testament continues to reflect your wishes.
+If your wishes have changed since you initially filled out your online will and testament, you’ll need to update the document.
+Whenever you undergo a major life event, it’s a good idea to make sure your last will and testament continues to reflect your wishes.

 Simply want to change something in your will because you feel like it?
 You’re free to do so.

-You may want to consult a lawyer if you have questions about your specific situation, if your last wishes are particularly complex or if your estate is worth more than $1 million.
+You may want to check out our last will and testament FAQs or consult a lawyer if you have questions about your specific situation.
+This is especially important if your last wishes are complex or if your estate is worth more than $1 million.

 Writing a will may not be the ideal of Sunday fun, but the relief you’ll feel when you’re done will last you weeks, months and years to come.